Please note: Camps are one-week studio experiences with limited seats. Missed days can’t be made up, and registrations are final.

 -

-Each session features a curated selection of garment projects (or a coordinated set), with personalization options built in.
+Each session features a selection of garment projects (or a coordinated set), with personalization options built in.
 Final project selection may vary by session based on fabric availability, student experience levels, and studio pacing.

 -